U.S. court may allow suits against Guantanamo forced feeding

 After the hearing, Andrés Conteris, an activist on a hunger strike to protest the Guantanamo prison, was force-fed on the courthouse steps.
 About 30 other protesters watched as food was pushed through a tube that went into his nose.

-One difficulty for detainees is the law Congress passed in 2006 making it impossible for them to sue over their living conditions.
-The appeals court argument on Friday followed rulings by lower courts that the prisoners had no case.
+One difficulty for detainees is that Congress in 2006 passed a law making it impossible for them to sue over their living conditions.

-Their lawyers brought the latest challenge as a request for a writ of habeas corpus, the centuries-old right in English law to challenge unlawful detention.
+Their lawyers, though, brought the latest challenge as a request for a writ of habeas corpus, the centuries-old right in English law to challenge unlawful detention.
 Congress did not suspend habeas suits.

 Judge David Tatel appeared open at Friday's hearing to letting Guantanamo detainees use habeas suits to protest their conditions.
 He said the U.S. Supreme Court had "left it an open question" and said U.S. courts had allowed at least four similar suits in civilian prisons.